 Create and maintain a system of parks that allow year-round access to nature.
+Share best practices and findings in planning, design, management, ecosystem monitoring and public information.

 Public Awareness and Education

 Inform the public of the importance of nature to wellbeing and child development, and the role recreation plays in connecting people to nature.